lebaston100/MIDItoOBS/README.md

 ## Contributors

-I had never imagined that so "many" people would contribute something to the project.
+I had never imagined that so many people would contribute something to the project.
 Thanks to everyone who submitted a bug report or pull request.
 Special thanks to:

 - [ptitodd](https://github.com/ptitodd) (Adding program_change message handling)